Nekro24/First/README.md

 # First

-Is a tool that try to do something utily.
-In process.
+Hi everyone

+This is my first poject
+(trying to do some tool utily)